rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/secure-configuration-baseline-launch-instructions/index.md

     [Tag your Amazon EC2 resources](https://docs.aws.amazon.com/console/ec2/tags).

 14. Click **Configure Security Group**.
-If there are no security groups listed, create a new one by ensuring that the **Create a new security group** option is selected.
+If there are no security groups listed, create a new one by ensuring that you select the **Create a new security group** option.

     You can leave the default text for **Security group name** and the **Description**.